kwokcb/MaterialX_Learn/README.md

 # Site Status

-## This site is in maintenance mode with the exception of updates for new MaterialX releases.
+This site is now open for external contributions.
+Major updates to synchronize with the latest MaterialX releases can be performed by maintainers or external contributors.

 Please sponsor the authors for any additional development.

 # Welcome to "MaterialX Elements"
 [![main](https://github.com/kwokcb/MaterialX_Plus/actions/workflows/main.yml/badge.svg)](https://github.com/kwokcb/MaterialX_Plus/actions/workflows/main.yml)